blissfuljuan/it342-g01-mid2425/rivera-nico-journal-activity/journal.md

 Git shows merge conflict markers (>>>>>) but the file appears empty or cannot be opened.
 Unsure how to properly resolve and commit the correct file.

+## 📅 Date: 2025-06-24

+### **Seventh Entry**
+**What I learned today:**
+Worked on a team lab session where we initialized our project repository, created branches, and collaborated on setting up the basic structure of our Spring Boot backend and React frontend.

+**What I'm still confused about:**
+How to efficiently manage multiple feature branches during collaboration without frequent conflicts.

+---

+#### 🗓️ **Daily Reflection (Date: 06-24-2025)**
+**1. What did I accomplish yesterday?**
+- Fixed Git merge conflict issues and committed clean working files.

+**2. What will I do today?**
+- Collaborate with the team to begin building the Loan Management System during the lab session.

+**3. Any blockers or challenges?**
+- Minor confusion with setting up consistent project environments across machines.

+## 📅 Date: 2025-06-25

+### **Eighth Entry**
+**What I learned today:**
+We took a quiz on **functional and non-functional requirements**.
+I reviewed how functional requirements describe *what* the system should do (e.g., login, transactions), while non-functional requirements describe *how* the system performs (e.g., performance, security).

+**What I'm still confused about:**
+How to clearly categorize borderline cases—some requirements feel like they fit both categories.

+---

+#### 🗓️ **Daily Reflection (Date: 06-25-2025)**
+**1. What did I accomplish yesterday?**
+- Worked with the team on our project setup during the lab session.

+**2. What will I do today?**
+- Take a quiz on functional and non-functional requirements and review system specification notes.

+**3. Any blockers or challenges?**
+- Difficulty distinguishing between quality-related functional requirements and non-functional ones.